A businessman is using headphones while video conferencing on a laptop computer in a modern office.

 Check out services from the following vendors:

-• 8x8: Established in 1987, 8x8 provides scalable subscriptions with international calling, hot desking, and voicemail transcription.
+• 8x8: Established in 1987, 8x8 X-Series provides scalable subscriptions with international calling, hot desking, and voicemail transcription.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.